anjeetsingh7155/anjeetsingh7155/README.md

 ### 🏆 Achievements

-- **3rd Position in Project Competition**: Secured third place in the Branch and Semester Level Project Competition in May 2025.Collaborated with a team of 4 through the complete development lifecycle.
+- **3rd Position in Project Competition**: Secured third place in the Branch and Semester Level Project Competition.
+Collaborated with a team of 4 through the complete development lifecycle.
-- **10th International Conference Shaastrarth 2025** : Selected to present research at this prestigious international conference held at Rungta College of Engineering and Technology.
+- **10th International Conference Shaastrarth 2025**: Selected to present research at this prestigious international conference held at Rungta College of Engineering and Technology.

 ---